nsacyber/WALKOFF/README.md

 To install the dependencies for each individual app, run:

-   `python install_dependencies.py`
+   `python scripts/install_dependencies.py`

 Or to just install the dependencies for specific apps:

-   `python install_dependencies -a AppOne,AppTwo,AppThree`
+   `python scripts/install_dependencies -a AppOne,AppTwo,AppThree`

-Next, navigate to /client and install the client dependencies with the following commands:
+Next, navigate to /walkoff/client and install the client dependencies with the following commands:

    `npm install`
-   `npm install gulp-cli -g` (If you need to install gulp)

 Next, use gulp to build the client:

-   `gulp ts`
+   `npm run build`

 That's it!
 To start up the server, just navigate back to the walkoff root and
 run: